What SoundSlicr is

 Browser-first audio processing philosophy

-The MVP file limit is 100MB.
+The current file limit is 100MB.
 That limit keeps browser-based processing more predictable, especially for large WAV files, long video files, and memory-heavy conversions.
 A file may still fail if it is damaged, protected, unusually encoded, or too demanding for the browser environment.

 Who SoundSlicr helps